Get insider access

 XGIMI HORIZON Ultra

-The XGIMI HORIZON Ultra is a bit better than the Epson EpiqVision Ultra LS300.
-However, the Epson is the most accurate projector of the two and has Ultra Short Throw capability for smaller rooms.
-Still, the XGIMI is a 4k projector (with pixel shift) and offers better image quality with better contrast and a wider color gamut.
-Plus, the XGIMI is smaller, lighter, and has full auto keystone correction with object avoidance and autofocus, so it's easier to set up than the Epson.
+The XGIMI HORIZON Ultra and Epson EpiqVision Ultra LS300 are very similar projectors.
+The Epson is the most accurate projector of the two and has Ultra Short Throw capability for smaller rooms.
+Still, the XGIMI is a 4k projector (with pixel shift), so it projects a sharper image.
+The XGIMI is smaller, lighter, and has full auto keystone correction with object avoidance and autofocus, so it's easier to set up than the Epson.

 Epson Home Cinema 3800